ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 ### Significance

-The Significance section is used to describe concisely and realistically the goals of your proposed project and to summarize the expected outcome(s).
-With this section, you will set the stage for your specific aims and the central hypothesis of your capstone project.
+The Significance section is used to introduce the background of the study and to detail the rationale.
+You will set the stage for the central hypothesis of your capstone project and the specific aims you will use to test your hypothesis.
+The significance should describe concisely and realistically the goals of your proposed project and to summarize the expected outcome(s)..

 The Significance section should be organized as follows: